erikasantosrocha/CryptoClustering/README.md

-# CryptoClustering
-Unsupervised Learning - CryptoClustering

-# CryptoClustering
+# CryptoClustering - Unsupervised Learning

 ## Introduction
 Use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes